๐ŸŒGlobal Studies

 Syrian Civil War

-• Arab Spring protests in 2011 evolved into a multi-sided war involving the Assad regime, rebel groups, ISIS, and Kurdish forces
+• Arab Spring protests in 2011 against the Assad regime were met with violent repression, which evolved into a multi-sided war involving the Assad government, various rebel groups, ISIS, and Kurdish forces.
+At its peak, the conflict had dozens of armed factions operating simultaneously.

 Yemen Civil War

-Compare: Syrian Civil War vs. Yemen Civil War—both are proxy conflicts with Iran on one side and U.S.-allied powers on the other, but Syria drew direct Russian military intervention while Yemen has received less international attention despite comparable humanitarian devastation.
+Compare: Syrian Civil War vs. Yemen Civil War: both are proxy conflicts with Iran on one side and U.S.-allied powers on the other, but Syria drew direct Russian military intervention while Yemen has received far less international attention despite comparable humanitarian devastation.

 Governance Collapse and Insurgency